NXP/mcu-smhmi/framework/docs/device_managers/input_manager.md

----
-sidebar_position: 2
----

-# Vision Input Manager
+# Input manager

-Input manager manages the input HAL devices which can be registered into the system.
+The Input manager manages the input HAL devices which can be registered into the system.

 ## APIs